SMAC-Group/course_gmwm/slides/chapter4_02.md

 <div style="text-align:center"><img src="gmwm6-1.png" alt=" " width="100%">

----

-Clearly, the standard WV estimation is heavily impacted by the presence of outliers while the robust remains more or less stable.
+<p align="left">Clearly, the standard WV estimation is heavily impacted by the presence of outliers while the robust remains more or less stable.</p>

 ---